google-research/swirl-lm/swirl_lm/example/fire/README.md

 # Tubbs Fire on Cloud TPU

+## Steps to run the fire simulation on TPU
 This example simulates the Tubbs Fire.

 1. Create TPUs using the TPU VM architecture and pod software.
 For example,